CarlosAndresd/RectangularImages/README.md

 I have not done anything regarding this program.

 ### *collage program*:
-The core functionality of this program sort of exitst, however, many things still need to be done.
-Currently, the program reads the image name and number from an excel file, it also has hardcoded the relative image size and assumes that all the images have the same aspect ratio.
+The core functionality of this program sort of exist, however, many things still need to be done.
+Currently, the program reads the image name and number from an Excel file, it also has hardcoded the relative image size and assumes that all the images have the same aspect ratio.

-The main script is called `main.py`, when executed, it reads the excel file and writes the LaTex file that when compiled creates the collage.
+The main script is called `main.py`, when executed, it reads the Excel file and writes the LaTex file that when compiled creates the collage.